Tilaiya Ultra Mega Power Project

 Tilaiya Ultra Mega Power Project is a proposed coal-fired power plant in Jharkhand, India.

 The project is proposed for Koderma district in Jharkhand state.
-The company as not disclosed the exact location but residents of Bhadiya, Bhadiyajohar and Beherabad report that the company has acquired land (see details below).
-This map shows the location of Talaiya.
+The company has not disclosed the exact location but residents of Bhadiya, Bhadiyajohar and Beherabad report that the company has acquired land (see details below).
+This map shows the location of Talaiya village, the approximate location of the project according to its environmental clearance from the India government.

 Tilaiya Ultra Mega Power Project is one of nine Ultra Mega Power Projects proposed by the government of India as part of a strategy to add an additional 100,000 megawatts of generation capacity by 2017.
 The 4,000 megawatt project is in the state of Jharkhand and is being developed by Reliance Power.